onzfonz/comp227/src/content/1/en/part1a.md

 ```

 Our application passes on information in quite a primitive way at the moment, since it is based on individual variables.

+***Make sure to type `git commit --allow-empty -m "Completed Exercise 1.2"` in the terminal before moving on.***
+You will not get anymore regular reminders to do this.

 We shall fix that in [part 2](/part2).

 </div>